 - Art Fair on Saturday.
 The art fair is from 9:00 a.m. – 4:00 p.m. in Walker Park.
 Join us for the day and shop original crafters, art and homemade items, etc. If you are interested in being a vendor click: Art Fair Application and send it in.

 The City typically sends out a Spring and Fall newsletter highlighting upcoming events, seasonal information, election information and miscellaneous City news.
-The last issue published was the Spring-Summer 2013 and can be downloaded by clicking on the highlighted information contained in this sentence.
+The last issue was published in the Fall 2013 and can be downloaded by clicking on the highlighted information contained in this sentence.

 The sign located on Lake Street as you enter the City of North Muskegon has City and School information and is updated weekly.
 Looking for information on an upcoming event?
 Check to see if the sign has contact numbers or the information you are looking for.
 Of course, you can always call City Hall if it is a City sponsored event to get the information at 231-744-1621.

 Are you registered to vote?
 You can register to vote at city hall or at the Secretary of State’s office.
 The City of North Muskegon has two voting precincts.
 One is located at the Walker Community Building (Precinct 1) and the second one is located at North Muskegon Fire Station (Precinct 2).
 If you are unsure if you are registered please contact Marcia Jeske, City Clerk at 231-744-1621 or firstname.lastname@example.org .

 In the City of North Muskegon, residents pay a millage to have their leaves, brush, limbs and grass clippings disposed of.
 In March or April, bagged leaves and limb pickup begins and loose leaf pickup begins shortly thereafter.
 Dates and disposal is dependent on the weather.
 The City’s newsletter which is mailed to each homeowner and business in the spring and fall will have this information.